Lewis Woodson: Early life

 In addition, results of a 1998 Jefferson DNA study conclusively showed that there was no genetic link between the Jefferson male line and the Woodson male line.
 The study's major findings were that the Y chromosome of the Jefferson male line matched that of Sally Hemings' son Eston's descendant.
 The Woodson Y chromosome did show northern European ancestry.
-The body of the 3rd President, Thomas Jefferson, was not exhumed, thus his DNA (sample) was not tested.